nkicg6/ABF_Explorer/README.md

 # ABF Explorer

-`ABF_Explorer` provides a **simple**, cross platform (shar-able) app for quickly viewing axon binary format (ABF) files from electrophysiology experiments without writing a bunch of python/matlab/etc. boilerplate.
+`ABF_Explorer` provides a **simple** app for quickly viewing axon binary format (ABF) files from electrophysiology experiments without writing a bunch of python/matlab/etc. boilerplate.
 This graphical tool allows you to quickly scroll through files, read the metadata, and take a look at the data.

 ![ABF_Explorer UI](docs/img/abfexplorer-example.png "ABF Explorer UI")